Loading...

 How to consume idly & dosa batter without glucose spikes

-Add vegetables like spinach, carrots, and bell peppers to your idly and dosa batter to increase the fiber content, which can help slow down the absorption of glucose.
+Add a side of vegetables like spinach, kale, or broccoli with your idly and dosa.
+These foods are rich in fiber, which can help slow down the absorption of glucose.

 Add Healthy Fats